ezpaarse-project/ezpaarse/doc/src/start/usage.md

 ezPAARSE launches from the command line.
 Use the following commands from the installation directory to start and stop the server.

-If you wan't to launch ezPAARSE without the web client, set the `EZPAARSE_NO_WEB_CLIENT` environment variable with any value.
+If you want to launch ezPAARSE without the web client, set the `EZPAARSE_NO_WEB_CLIENT` environment variable with any value.
 This is not necessary if ezPAARSE has been installed without client dependencies.

 ### Without Docker